-- -County of Maui is struggling with unsheltered homeless - -there is need for additional units to house the chronically homeless in permanent supportive housing - -Federal funds present opportunity to leverage other CoC funds toward paying for housing costs and county support for supportive services
+-County of Maui is struggling with unsheltered homeless

+-there is need for additional units to house the chronically homeless in permanent supportive housing

+-Federal funds present opportunity to leverage other CoC funds toward paying for housing costs and county support for supportive services
-STATE OF HAWAII } } SS.

-City and County of Honolulu }

-Doc.
-Date: AUG 02 2021 # Pages: 1

-Notary Name: COLLEEN E. SORANAKA First Judicial Circui

-Doc.
-Description: Affidavit of WE SOLL

-Publication THE THE PARTY OF T

-Mus AUG 0 2 2021 O SUNOTARY PUBLIC

-Notary Signature Date ★ No. 90-263
+IN THE MATTER OF NOTICE OF VIRTUAL PUBLIC HEARING 3 STATE OF HAWAII 3 } SS.
+City and County of Honolulu } AUG 02 2021 # Pages: 1 Doc.
+Date: Notary Name: COLLEEN E. SORANAKA First Judicial Circuit SORENAKA annin, Affidavit of Doc.
+Description: E. Publication NOTARY 0 2 2021 IG PUBLIC Notary Signature Date No. 90-263 ŝ

-Star-Advertiser, MidWeek, The C Tribune-Herald, that said newspa of Hawaii, and that the attached in pers are newspapers of gene ral circulation in the State
+Lisa Sakakida being duly sworn, deposes and says that she is a clerk, duly authorized to execute this affidavit of Oahu Publications, Inc. publisher of The Honolulu Star-Advertiser, MidWeek, The Garden Island, West Hawaii Today, and Hawaii Tribune-Herald, that said newspapers are newspapers of general circulation in the State of Hawaii, and that the attached notice is true notice as was published in the

-Honolulu Star-Advertiser 08/02/2021 times on:
+Honolulu Star-Advertiser 1 times on:

-MidWeek times on:
+08/02/2021 MidWeek 0 times on:

-The Garden Island times on:
+The Garden Island 0 times on:

-Hawaii Tribune-Herald times on:
+Hawaii Tribune-Herald 0 times on:

-West Hawaii Today times on:
+West Hawaii Today 0 times on:

-Other Publications: 0 times on:
+A.D.
+20 Z

+NOTARY

+PUBLIC

+No. 90-263

+TE OF HANN mann

-And that affiant is not a party to or in any way interested in th ne above entitled matter.
+And that affiant is not a party to or in any way interested in the above entitled matter.

-Lisa Sakakida
+Lisa Sakakida U

-Suiperiscul to and sworn before this 2hd day of Au gust A.D.
-2021
+Subseribed to and sworn before methis 200 day of

-Mese

-Colleen E. Soranaka, Notary Pub My commission expires: Jan 06 2 lic of the First Judicial Circu 2024 nit, State of Hawaii
+Colleen E. Soranaka, Notary Public of the First Judicial Circuit, State of Hawaii NUMBER OF My commission expires: Jan 06 2024 SOPAN E.

-Ad# 0001336126 STEEL
+Ad# 0001336126